ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 What if the chain breaks?
 What happens when A can't push messages onward to B, and we get a blackout?
 Who gets notified?
 C doesn't know what's happening in A, it's just not getting information!
-In line of the original question, if I can see both A and C are doing fine, but they're not talking to each other?
-Who failed?
+In line of the original question, if I can see both A and C are doing fine, but they're not talking to each other, where is or *who* is the broken phone?

-With such a simple case this is easy, but let's build a more complicated network:
+With such a simple case as above, pointing this out is easy, so let's make our network a bit more complicated.

 <center>
 ![A slightly more complex example](/images/are-my-services-2-not-so-simple.png)